BatikhSouri/DonateNow/README.md

 A little webapp made for doing real-life crowd-funding at events.

+**NOTE: It's badly documented as of now, and it has many rough edges.
+You maybe shouldn't use it now.
+Or maybe you can remove the rough edges and complete the donatenow.js admin tool :)**

 ## Why ?

 I have been on different events where the organizers "crowd-funded" their projects.
 I mean, literally crowd-funding; not like the crowd-funding we are seeing now on the internet.
 On some occasions, there is a person in charge of presenting of the projects to fund, and then s/he might start off the donations by asking who's ready to give "amount x", waiting for someone to say "I will".
 Then all donations are "announced" out loud.